 WHAT IS CHALLENGER BASEBALL?

-San Francisco Little League's Challenger Division provides an opportunity for any boy or girl over six-years-old (as of April 30, 2014) with a disability, physical or cognitive, to join a baseball team, get some exercise, and learn some baseball skills with other kids in an informal, supportive environment.
-We invite your child or children you know to join our team.
+San Francisco Little League's Challenger Division provides an opportunity for any child over five years old (as of January 1, 2023) with a physical or cognitive disability to join a baseball team, get some exercise, and learn some baseball skills with other kids in an informal, supportive environment.
+SFLL will be fielding teams for both kids+younger teens, and older teens+young adults in Spring 2023.
+We invite your child or children you know to join our program!

-The Challenger Little League baseball season runs from mid-March to mid-June, and includes about ten games on Sunday afternoons.
-San Francisco’s teams (called the Giants, of course) begin their season with a motorcade parade for all the City’s Little League teams from the Presidio through the Marina District, followed by an Opening Day ceremony and barbecue.
-Home games are played at either China Basin Park, across "McCovey Cove" from AT&T Park, or at Little League’s fields on Treasure Island.
-Home games are interspersed with away games with Challenger teams on the Peninsula.
-(I can provide you contact information for these other teams in South San Francisco, Foster City, Sunnyvale, Palo Alto, San Jose, etc.)
+Challenger Little League baseball season runs from mid-March to mid-June, and includes about ten games on Sunday afternoons.
+Home games are played at either Riordan High School or at SFLL's fields on Treasure Island.
+Home games are interspersed with away games with Challenger teams in Marin, Oakland or on the Peninsula.

-We also offer a number of supplemental events, such as group attendance at Giants and A’s games, and an end-of-season June "Jamboree" with the other Bay Area teams we play.
-In many years, the San Francisco Giants have graciously also invited our kids to attend a "clinic" hosted by members of the Giants' team, always a highlight.
+We also offer a number of supplemental events, such as group attendance at Giants games, and an end-of-season June "Jamboree" with the other Bay Area teams we play.
+Most years, the San Francisco Giants have graciously also invited our kids to attend a "clinic" hosted by members of the Giants' team, always a highlight.

 Here's what else you need to know:

-If you know additional families who may be interested in Challenger baseball in the Spring, please send me their names or have them contact me.
-You can also forward this e-mail if you want.
+If you know additional families who may be interested in Challenger baseball in the Spring, please send us their names or have them contact us.
+You can also refer them to this page on the SFLL website at www.sfll.org/challenger.

-For more information about the San Francisco program, contact:
+For more information about the San Francisco Challenger Baseball program, contact:

 Challenger Program Director